 Mild side effects

-“Before taking any medicine, check the active ingredients are safe to take with any medical conditions you have, other medicines you are taking, or if you are pregnant or breastfeeding,” she says.
+Before taking any medicine, check the active ingredients are safe to take with any medical conditions you have, other medicines you are taking, or if you are pregnant or breastfeeding.

-When to seek medical attention
+When to get medical attention

 New, unexpected or persistent symptoms